How much & why you should tip?

 - Porters

-- Toilet porters & waiters (occasionally depends on package purchased)
+- Toilet porters & waiters (occasionally depending on the package purchased)

 Tipping guidelines per Group per day: